rescript-react-native/rescript-react-native/CONTRIBUTING.md

 It's great of you to consider contributing to the BuckleScript bindings for React Native. **Every contribution is greatly appreciated!**
 There are many ways to contribute.
 Besides implementing new features and fixing bugs, you can give advice in issues, create and improve documentation, etc.

-## Code of Conduct

-We want this community to be friendly and respectful to each other.
-Please read [the full text](/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## I want to contribute a missing component or API

 That's awesome!.
 If you have a specific one in mind go for it, otherwise just pick one of your choice.